iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.optum___12.9.01.000_00/report.md

 > Didn't cancel appointment I canceled, cannot maneuver to find covid test results, but liked my physician on 3/31<br> :date: __2020-08-03 21:55:38__

 > No longer connects well.
 Since the update it says you are connected, waiting for the physician to connect...then it doesn't connect and the doctor cancels<br> :date: __2020-07-31 18:04:15__

-> Always technical issues.
-I have the newer smart phone and I pay for the internet.
-It always kicks me out.<br> :date: __2020-07-04 16:50:39__